Soil replacement for residential yards

 Planning for soil replacement

 Some properties or portions of yards might not qualify for soil replacement due to steep slopes, retaining walls, and other areas that are excluded from cleanup.
-Ecology does not remove soil around trees or large plantings, rock walls, ponds, or under pavement.
+We don't remove soil around trees or large plantings, rock walls, ponds, or under pavement or decks.
 To learn more, read our excluded areas handout.